refena/refena/README.md

 You still have type safety and can use `ref.watch` to rebuild your widget.

 You don't need to register any provider.
-Just use it.
+Just use access them.

 ## Getting started